ElijahAgunbiade/Machine-LearningAutomatida/README.md

 In this project, we will complete the following deliverables:

-Complete a PACE planner mapping questions, details, and action items for each stage of the project scenario
+Complete a PACE planner mapping questions, data clean, data organize, and action items for each stage of the project scenario

 Design and implement a machine learning model

 Draft an executive summary of your results

+##Data Cleaning and Organizing